thremulation-station/thremulation-docs/docs/tool-usage/index.md

-# Project Toolbox
+# Project Toolset

 At the end of the day, this project builds some fantastic open source  lego pieces together to solve a problem.
-Here's what is being leveraged to make locally served thremulation magic happen:
+Here's what is being leveraged to make locally-served thremulation magic happen:

 ## Infrastructure